Make Your Next Trip Extraordinary

 Worst Times to Go

-The Christmas holidays and July and August, when the island is packed with families and lots of children.
+The Christmas holidays and July and August, when the island is packed with families.

 Biggest Rookie Mistake